Skip to main content

 Course structure

-This is a two-year part time programme totalling 180 credits.
+This is a two-year part time programme totalling 180 credits and split into 2 stages.

 The modules shown are an example of the typical curriculum.
 Final modules will be published one month ahead of your programme starting.